 Folkestone is full of creative people.
 It is a creative town, and many live, or have moved here to take advantage of that buzz.
 A group of creatives have set up a network to share and support each other – East Cliff Creatives.

 Two of the founder members, Angus Cameron and Ben Braudy, met in town.
-Angus was exhibiting at the Lime Bar on Tontine Street, and Ben came in.
+Angus was exhibiting at a bar on Tontine Street, and Ben came in.
 Ben was going to show his artwork afterward and the two got chatting.
 They found they had a few things in common, not least that they lived on the same street and hadn’t met before.
-They started to meet up for supportive coffee breaks to discuss their painting and illustration business ideas, and thus East Cliff Creatives was born.
+They started to meet up for supportive coffee breaks to discuss their painting and illustration business ideas and thus East Cliff Creatives was born.

 Messing about in the sand

 Angus divulged that he would often get bored when sitting on the beach, and would start to doodle in the sand.
 Ben thought those doodles looked good, and they decided to experiment with sand art projects in Folkestone.
 The two get up early to create in the sand and you can see their large-scale wonderful sand art on Sunny Sands during the summer.
 They also looked after the lines of soldiers in the sand for the Pages of the Sea project for the Armistice centenary.

 Ben and Angus soon realised they were not the only creatives on their street.
 They set up a Whatsapp group with other creatives to keep in touch and support each other.
 The group got slowly bigger, and, through Kent Creative, they met more people in the local area who wanted to be a part of their network.

 East Cliff Creatives is a Social, Informal and Proactive network.
 Social – a network to get to know new creatives; Informal – no stress in being a member of a group; and Proactive – to actually do something, to get member’s work known, sold and supported.